 To make the most of your time here, stay at one of the resort’s three on-site hotels, which extend the Disney ambience through themed décor and character breakfasts—and which also offer guests Extra Magic Hours, a one-hour head start to the theme park rides on select mornings.

 The tallest building in Disney California Adventure Park houses a classic free-fall ride, but Guardians of the Galaxy–Mission: Breakout is also the home base for a distinct group of characters within Disneyland Resort: superheroes.
-The new Marvel Comics-themed ride, which debuted in May 2017, deftly combines a shriek-inducing drop with a pop music soundtrack and the cheeky characters of the Guardians of the Galaxy comic-book and movie series.
+The Marvel Comics-themed ride deftly combines a shriek-inducing drop with a pop music soundtrack and the cheeky characters of the Guardians of the Galaxy comic-book and movie series.

 The 183-foot-high structure in the Hollywood Land section of the park used to be known as the Tower of Terror, which took riders into a haunted, Twilight Zone-themed adventure.
 But unlike its spooky predecessor, Mission: Breakout has an upbeat, even free-wheeling energy.
 (Even so, the ride is intense enough that it’s suggested for ages teen and up.)

 The ride’s storyline follows Rocket (the mechanically minded raccoon Guardian) as he hatches a plan to liberate his fellow Guardians who have become trapped inside The Fortress, a museum of space creatures and oddities overseen by longtime comic-book villain The Collector.